-Designed by renowned architect John Wardle for his own family, Burnt Earth Beach House was inspired by the landscape of his childhood.
-Positioned on a coastal cliff, the design focuses on capturing sunlight and framing specific views of the coast.
-In order to help manage the flow of sunlight into the bode, Shade Factor’s shade solutions were integrated.
+With the coastal landscape of his childhood as his muse, renowned architect John Wardle designed the perfect home for his own family: Burnt Earth Beach House.
+Perched on the edge of a cliff, the design focuses on capturing sunlight and framing specific views of the coast.
+In order to help manage the flow of sunlight into the abode, Shade Factor’s shade solutions were integrated.

 “The design of this house does two things.
 It’s a device for chasing the sunlight and establishing the sociability of the house around the movement of the sun through different times of the day,” Wardle explains.

-Due to the extensive glazing in Burnt Earth Beach House, careful planning was required to manage sunlight while preserving views.
+A key consideration of the renovation was thermal performance, with special attention paid to insulation, window placement and shading.
+With large windows and sliding doors making up a lot of the exterior of Burnt Earth Beach House, careful planning was required to manage sunlight without inhibiting views.
 “With so much glazing, so specifically aligned with both the coastal views, this enables light to enter into the house from so many different angles,” says Wardle.

-To address this, he collaborated with Shade Factor to implement advanced shade solutions throughout the home.
-Each area of the house required a different approach based on the room’s function, the time of day, and the intensity of the sun.
-The exterior blind systems were customised to ensure optimal light control without obstructing views of the landscape.
-“It’s a harsh condition that has to be managed for the house,” Wardle says, referring to the coastal environment and solar exposure.
+The solution: collaborating with Shade Factor to implement advanced shading options throughout the home.
+Each area of the house required a different approach based on the room’s function, the time of day and the intensity of the sun.
+Exterior blind systems were customised to ensure optimal light control without obstructing views of the landscape.
+“It’s a harsh condition that has to be managed for the house,” explains Wardle of the coastal environment and solar exposure.

 “The sophisticated blind systems that vary around the house all had to be managed with the specific nature of some very technical requirements that were delivered by Shade Factor.”
-This collaboration was instrumental in ensuring that the Burnt Earth Beach House not only achieves aesthetic excellence, but also maximises comfort and environmental performance.
+This collaboration was instrumental in ensuring that the Burnt Earth Beach House maximised comfort and environmental performance without any cost to the overall aesthetic of the build.

 Click the links below to learn more about Shade Factor shade solutions